Waldkirch: Geography

-Geographic Location
+Geographic location

-The town lays by the Elz River, in the south-western part of the Black Forest.
+Waldkirch is located directly at the foot of the Kandel mountain, which is 1241 meters high.
+The lowest point of Waldkirch is 243 meters above sea level, so the difference in altitude in the district is 998 meters.
+The town lies alongside the Elz River in the south-western part of the Black Forest.
 The neighbouring municipalities in the Elz valley are Freiamt, Gutach im Breisgau and Simonswald, in the south-eastern branch of the Simonswälder valley.
 The district is bordered by Sankt Peter, Glottertal, Denzlingen and Sexau.
-Waldkirch is located directly at the foot of the Kandel mountain, which is 1241 m high.
-The lowest point of Waldkirch is 243 m high, the difference in altitude in the district is 998 m.

-Due to its location in the Upper Rhine Plain occasionally there are some small earthquakes.
+Due to its location in the Upper Rhine Plain Waldkirch experiences small earthquakes occasionally.
 The last major earthquake with a magnitude of 5.4 on the Richter scale occurred on December 5, 2004, with the epicenter below the Kandel massif.

-Subdivision on the town
+Subdivisions of the town

 The districts Buchholz, Kollnau, Siensbach including the road towards it ("Siensbacher Weg"), Suggental and Waldkirch belong to the town of Waldkirch.
 The boundaries of the districts are the same as those of the former independent municipalities.
 With the exception of the Waldkirch district, the official name of the districts is given by prefixing the name of the city and connecting it to the name of the respective district by a hyphen.
 The districts Buchholz, Kollnau, Siensbach as well as Suggental are localities ("Ortschaften") according to the Baden-Württemberg municipal regulations.
 The local councillor ("Ortschaftsrat") and the local head of town ("Ortsvorsteher") are directly elected by the eligible voters in local elections.
 In the villages there are administrative offices called "Stadt Waldkirch - Ortsverwaltung".

 The Buchholz district includes the village of Buchholz and the hamlet of Batzenhäusle.
 The Kollnau district includes the village of the same name and the farms Harnischwald, Kohlenbach and Übental.
 The Siensbach district, including the Siensbacher Weg, includes the hamlets of Obertal (Dobel), Untertal and Zinken, the Biehl and Mühletal farms as well as the residential areas Beim Rechen and Eichbühl.
 The Waldkirch district includes the town of the same name, the hamlet of Heimeck, the farms of Dettenbach, Eschbach, Petershöfe and Wegelbach as well as the residential areas of Altersbach, Forstsiedlung and Kandelrasthaus.
-The Waldkirch district also includes the hamlet of Stahlhof, which until 1936 was an independent district together with the districts of Dettenbach, Heimeck, Petershöfe and Wegelbach, the castles of Kastelburg and Schwarzenburg as well as the abandoned ruines of the castles of Küchlinsburg (of the Küchlin family) and Kyffelburg and the abandoned town of Weiler.
+The Waldkirch district also includes the hamlet of Stahlhof, which until 1936 was an independent district together with the districts of Dettenbach, Heimeck, Petershöfe and Wegelbach, the castles of Kastelburg and Schwarzenburg as well as the abandoned ruins of the castles of Küchlinsburg (of the Küchlin family) and Kyffelburg and the abandoned town of Weiler.